bbli/CS156/Support-Vector-Machine.md

 * Also note that while the SVM is a classifier, to find the final weight vector we will be using calculus.
 This is because we are doing calculus on a distance cost function, not error cost function.

 ## Calculating the margin
-* This normalization gives a nice formula
+* This normalization gives a nice formula.
+Note that it only constrains w to a hypercone.

 ![calc margin](calc-margin.jpeg)